alexsave-dev/OfsBulkLoader/README.md

 ﻿# About the solution
 The OFS Bulk Loader soluton easily allows generate and post bulk OFS messages into Temenos Transact™/T24™, hereinafter **Transact**.
 All OFS settings and details are defined in XLSX file of specific format.
 Once XLSX file is defined OFS messages can be posted to Transact by running *one and only command* in the command prompt.
 ## The solution is:

-    Compliant with Transact OFS module
+ - Compliant with Transact OFS module
-    Ready for use
+ - Ready for use
-    Easy to install
+ - Easy to install
-    Easy to maintain
+ -  Easy to maintain.

 It can be effectively used for Transact data migration projects and for massive postings to Transact by means of OFS.

 Please leave your comments, bug reports and cooperation proposals on alexsave@gmail.com.

 You can also follow the author on https://www.linkedin.com/in/alexander-savelyev-b8875111/
 # Technical Notes